Protocol

 Route Exit

 A route exists to direct a data stream to a desired exit point.
 This is the next binding needed to parse the stream data.
 Bindings like tcp are frequently used to route incoming streams to different exit points.
-Once a valid exit point is determined, messages can be sent to the correct exit
+Once a valid exit point is determined, messages can be sent to the correct exit destination.

-because it directly targets the network outside Zilla, rather than routing to another internal binding.
+The tcp client does not require an exit because it directly targets the network outside Zilla, rather than routing to another internal binding.

 Guarded Routes

-if a guard is specified.
+A route is considered guarded if a guard is specified.
 The guard condition short circuits any other route conditions only if it fails, causing route evaluation to fall to the next defined route.
 This can result in falling through to a more general route, perhaps with less strict authorization requirements.
 If the guard check passes, other route conditions continue to be evaluated as usual.

 Any guard can be configured, enabling different use cases when protecting data sent over a stream.